Helping millions of people navigate the world of technology.

 Navigate to the 'Show hibernate in the power options menu.'

-Step 7: In the ‘Show hibernate in the power options menu’ window, select the Disabled option.
-Finally, click on Apply and then OK.
+Step 7: In the ‘Show hibernate in the power options menu’ window, select Disabled.
+Finally, click on Apply > OK.

 select the Disabled option

 There you go.
 Now, all you need to do is reboot Windows.
-And once it boots back up, the hibernation mode will be disabled.
+And once it boots back up, it will disable the hibernation mode.
 If you want to roll back, select the Enable option and click Apply followed by OK under the ‘Show hibernate in the power options menu’ window.

 1. Why is hibernate disabled in Windows 11 on default?

 This is because hibernation requires a certain amount of disk space to store the contents of the RAM when the computer goes into hibernation mode.
-Some devices may not have enough disk space to support hibernation, which is why, on certain devices, hibernation mode is disabled by default.
+Some devices may not have enough disk space to support hibernation, which is why hibernation mode is disabled by default on certain devices.

 2. What is the difference between sleep and hibernation?